Sling TV Review

-Sling TV is a live TV streaming service with 2 distinct plans.
+Sling TV is a live TV streaming service that helps users save money with the option of two distinct plans.
 The $40/month “Sling Orange” plan offers about 30 channels, including Disney Channel and ESPN.
 The $40/month “Sling Blue” plan offers about 40 channels, including Fox and NBC local channels.

 If you subscribe to both plans, you’ll receive a $25 discount.
 Sling also offers various “Extra” packs that you can add to your subscription.

 Sling is great for the budget-conscious cord cutter who just wants to watch live TV, but doesn’t need the most comprehensive channel selection.

 We tested Sling TV and other live TV streaming services for more than 100 hours.
 Sling TV is compatible with Amazon Fire TV, Apple TV, Google Chromecast, Roku, Android TV, iPhone/iPad, Android Phone/Tablet, Mac, Windows, Xbox, LG Smart TV, Samsung Smart TV, Sony Smart TV, and VIZIO Smart TV.

 For $5/month, you can include a cloud DVR with 200 hours of recording space.